 \$4,120,000 Capital Improvement Revenue Bonds, Series 2016A-1 - On April 14, 2016, the District issued \$4,120,000 in Capital Improvement Revenue Bonds, Series 2016A-1.
 The Bonds are payable in annual principal installments through November 2046.
-The Bonds bear interest ranging from 3.75\% to 5.40\% payable semi-annually on the first day of each May and November.
+The Bonds bear interest ranging from 3.75% to 5.40% payable semi-annually on the first day of each May and November.
 Principal is due serially each November 1, commencing November 2017.

 \$5,040,000 Capital Improvement Revenue Bonds, Series 2016A-2 - On April 14, 2016, the District issued \$5,040,000 in Capital Improvement Revenue Bonds, Series 2016A-2.
 The Bonds are payable November 2035.
-The Bonds bear interest at 5.625% payable semi-annually on the first day of each May and November through November 2035.
+The Bonds bear interest at 5.625% payable semi-annually on the first day of each May and November through November 2035 The Series 2016A-2 Bonds were paid off during the fiscal year ended September 30, 2019.
+Accordingly, the Series 2016A-2 Bonds are no longer outstanding.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District is in compliance with those requirements of the Bond Indenture at September 30, 2017.
+The District is in compliance with those requirements of the Bond Indenture at September 30, 2019.

-The following is a summary of activity in the long-term debt of the District for the year ended September 30, 2017:
+The following is a summary of activity in the long-term debt of the District for the year ended September 30, 2019: